 We performed analytical reviews and reviewed management accounts to identify any material new revenue streams.
 Our testing procedures included reviewing customer contracts, checking delivery records and price lists, and checking that the recognition criteria of IFRS were met.
 We also assessed the adequacy of the Group's disclosures of its revenue recognition policy, the judgements involved and other related disclosures.
-The Group's disclosures about revenue recognition are included in Note 4.5.

 Revenue by segment is disclosed in Note 26.